xi-ve/IdleonWeb/README.md

 4. Type `inject` to launch the game with enhancements
 5. Open `http://localhost:8080` in your browser to configure plugins

-### Platform-Specific Setup
-**All Platforms:**
-- Run `python setup.py` (recommended)
-- The universal setup script automatically detects your platform and installs the appropriate dependencies

 ---

 ## How to Use